 Once you establish your account plans, you need to figure out how you will measure traction and coverage on key accounts.
 But once reps are off to the races with their plans, it can be hard to get a read on which of the accounts are actually being worked.

-We’ve worked with several clients who, despite having highly strategic and detailed account plans in place, discover that reps are working only about 10 out of their 50 accounts.
+In the past, we’ve worked with several clients who, despite having highly strategic and detailed account plans in place, discover that reps are only effectively working about 10 out of their 50 accounts.
 Tracking coverage allows you to monitor the accounts you’ve spent resources planning for.

 3. You Need to Know What’s Actually Happening